By: Darla J. McClure

 Media Type: Alert

 Should I pay my summer intern?
-Many employers ask this question at this time of year, and it’s an important one because failing to properly categorize the internship as paid could have a devastating effect on the employer.
+Many employers ask this question at the start of the summer season, and it’s an important one because failing to properly categorize the internship as paid could have a devastating effect on the employer.

 The Fair Labor Standards Act (“FLSA”) states that individuals who are “employed” must be compensated for the services they perform for an employer.
 FLSA broadly interprets the term “employed” to mean “suffer or permit to work.”
 Given this broad interpretation, most interns would qualify as employed and must be paid minimum wage and overtime in order to comply with FLSA.
-Montgomery County minimum wage is $8.40 an hour, $1.15 higher than the federal minimum wage.
+State or local laws, which have different minimum wage requirements.

 FLSA has permitted certain exceptions to this rule, one of which is individuals who work for a “for-profit,” private sector employer in an internship or training program that meets certain criteria.
 The determination of whether an internship or training program meets this exception depends upon all of the facts and circumstances of the program.
 FLSA has set forth six specific factors that must be met in order to fall within the exception and allow interns to be in unpaid positions: